-Well, where to begin with this complex reading from John's gospel?
-Several questions jump out at me as I dig into this text, the first of which is, "who is Jesus talking to?".
-It seems to be the Pharisees who were investigating how he healed the man who was born blind, but it could have just as easily been the ever-present bystanders and gawkers.
-I'm still not really clear just how or why Jesus transitioned from blindness to shepherds and sheep, but I do think it's not just a case of having the wool pulled over our eyes.
+So, where and how to begin that digging into this complex reading from John's gospel?
+A number of questions jump out at us, perhaps the first of which is, "to whom is Jesus speaking?"
+The audience would seem to be to the Pharisees, who were investigating how he healed the man who was born blind, but in the setting theyt could have just as easily been the ever-present bystanders and gawkers.
+At first glance it's not really clear just how or why Jesus jumped so quickly from blindness to shepherds and sheep, but I suspect it's more than just a case of pulling the wool over our eyes.